-New York-based pianist/composer Jason Yeager’s music is deeply expressive and multi-faceted, defying convention while reveling in the traditions of jazz, blues, 20th century classical music, and Latin American folk rhythms.
+New York-based pianist, composer, and educator Jason Yeager creates music that is deeply expressive and multi-faceted, defying convention while reveling in the traditions of jazz, blues, 20th century classical music, and Latin American folk rhythms.
 He has released three albums of original music to wide acclaim, "Ruminations" (2011), "Affirmation" (2014), and, with violin/mandolin virtuoso Jason Anick, "United" (2017).
-This most recent release features special guests Jason Palmer, George Garzone, Jerry Leake, John Lockwood, and more, and was named one of the best albums of 2017 by Downbeat Magazine, having also been awarded a 4.5 star review in Downbeat Magazine.
+This most recent release features special guests Jason Palmer, George Garzone, Jerry Leake, John Lockwood, and more, and was named one of the best albums of 2017 by Downbeat Magazine, having also been awarded a 4.5 star review.

 “...[Jason] always impressed me with his talent, his curiosity and his desire to create his own music while really investigating the jazz piano tradition.” -Fred Hersch, Grammy-nominated pianist/composer and Doris Duke Fellow